-- 20 Sustainable development issue cannot be approached without reference to entrepreneurship.
-The - 21 undisputable fact is that entrepreneurship is cardinal to the developmental process of any nation. - Lashgarara, Roshani and Najafabadi (2011) uphold that entrepreneurship is the engine of - 23 economic development.
-Entrepreneurship purposively addresses 'economic growth, - employment, and social welfare'.
-Ebiringa (2012) added that countries with increased - 25 entrepreneurial initiative tend to have experienced greater decrease in unemployment rates as - 26 recorded sustained increase in standard of living.
-At the root of entrepreneurial initiative is a - viable learning culture required to acquire entrepreneurial skills.
-Ability to understanding the - 28 changes and discovering the opportunities, participation and teamwork, creativity, spirit of - 29 independence and responsibility, risk, and jeopardizing are all the constructive elements of this - 30 culture which are not achieved by short-term and task force plans (Lashgarara et al., 2011). - 31 However, Smith and Perks (2006) pinpointed that entrepreneurial skills are important for the - 32 sustainability and profitability of businesses.
-The understanding of this made scholars and - 33 economic experts to drum support for skill acquisition and development programmes among - 34 youth in Nigeria.
-For instance, participants in National Directorate of Employment (NDE) and similar programmes (such as YouWIN, N-Power and others) in Nigeria are expected to undergo entrepreneurial skills acquisition training.
+- 19 Sustainable development issue cannot be approached without reference to entrepreneurship. - 20 Entrepreneurship is cardinal to the developmental process of any nation.
+Lashgarara, Roshani - and Najafabadi (2011) argued that entrepreneurship is the engine of economic development. - 22 Entrepreneurship purposively addresses 'economic growth, employment, and social welfare'. - Ebiringa (2012: 12) added that countries with increased entrepreneurial initiative tend to have - 24 experienced greater decrease in unemployment rates as recorded sustained increase in standard - of living.
+At the root of entrepreneurial initiative is a viable learning culture required to acquire - 26 entrepreneurial skills.
+Understanding the changes and discovering the opportunities, participation - and teamwork, creativity, spirit of independence and responsibility, risk, and jeopardyare all the - 28 constructive elements of this culture which are not achieved by short-term and task force plans - 29 (Lashgarara et al., 2011). - However, Smith and Perks (2006) pinpointed that entrepreneurial skills are important for the - 31 sustainability and profitability of businesses.
+Hence scholars and economic experts drum support - 32 for skill acquisition and development programmes among youth in Nigeria.
+For instance, - participants in National Directorate of Employment (NDE) and similar programmes (such as

+YouWIN, N-Power and others) in Nigeria are expected to undergo entrepreneurial skills acquisition training.
 This usually include entrepreneurial tool which ranges from the preparation of a business plan with emphasis on finance, marketing, management and production, identification of new business opportunities, alternative suppliers and market, sources of finance, cash flow analysis and record keeping to training people to think and act in an entrepreneurial way (Amaeshi 2005).
-These will facilitate powerful self-reliance and selfemployment (Akudolu, 2010).
+These will facilitate powerful self-reliance and self-employment (Akudolu, 2010).
 It can also support entrepreneurial potential and jumpstart the national economy (Etuk, Etuk and Baghebo, 2014).
-It is observed that many Nigerians who have acquired entrepreneurial skills and identified opportunities are yet to start up enterprises due to backdrops in human, social and financial resources.
-For such enterprises, the resources available to the founders (human, social capital, etc) play a central role mainly in the access to external financial resources, in the identification of entrepreneurial opportunities and in the business growth and success (Anis and Mohamed, 2012).
+However, it has been observed that many Nigerians who have acquired entrepreneurial skills and identified opportunities are yet to start up enterprises due to backdrops in human, social and financial resources.
+For such individuals, the resources (human, social capital, etc) available to them founders play a central role mainly in the access to external financial resources, in the identification of entrepreneurial opportunities and in the business growth and success (Anis and Mohamed, 2012).
 Thus, the main objective of the study is to investigate the extent at which entrepreneurial skill and opportunities utilization can facilitate sustainable development in Nigeria.